 By looking at the storyteller’s structure from a meaning-maker’s perspective, it is easier to understand why the storyteller’s structure applied to games creates a prompting, almost dictating feeling when calling attention to what happens to characters and the world.

-The effect of the storyteller’s building of causation across space and time known as twists, trigger counterfactual reasoning that generates, in terms of language, reader’s questions
+The effect of the storyteller’s building of causation across space and time, known as twists, triggers counterfactual reasoning that generates, in terms of language, reader’s questions

 - What has happened? (green 4)

 The illustration highlights how the meaning-maker’s approach to space from the player’s perspective and present position (purple 1) opens up a vertical pathway of choice (purple 1 and 6) based on the player’s awareness of space (independent of time), which generate the question

 Actions and events unfold in chronological order (green 4 and 5) due to the temporality of the storyteller’s event-driven story structure.
 The state of the event (green 7), “waiting” for the reader, is at the end of the horizontal pathway of motion.